AI4Finance-Foundation/FinRL/README.md

 ### Sponsorship

-We welcome sponsors to promote the AI4Finance (non-profit and academic) community.
+We welcome gift fundings to promote the AI4Finance (non-profit and academic) community.
 Check the links in the right column, or use the following vemo QR codes.

 Detailed sponsorship information will be updated at [Issue #425](https://github.com/AI4Finance-Foundation/FinRL/issues/425)